Azure/data-product-batch/README.md

 - [SQL Elastic Pool](https://docs.microsoft.com/azure/azure-sql/database/elastic-pool-overview)
 - [BigData Pool](https://docs.microsoft.com/sql/big-data-cluster/concept-data-pool?view=sql-server-ver15)

-For more details regarding the services that will be deployed, please read the [Domains](https://github.com/Azure/Enterprise-Scale-Analytics/blob/main/docs/03-datalandingzones/05-domains.md) guide in the Enterprise Scale Analytics documentation.

 You have two options for deploying this reference architecture:

 1. Use the `Deploy to Azure` button for an immediate deployment